I'm a member

 High-dose chemotherapy has been investigated as a way to overcome drug resistance.
-However, limited data exist on this treatment approach, and the ideal patient population and best regimen remain to be established.
+However, limited data exist on this treatment approach, and the ideal patient population and best treatment regimen remain to be established.
 Hematopoietic stem-cell transplantation has been studied in a variety of patient groups with ovarian cancer as follows:

 See Hematopoietic Stem-Cell Tranplantation in the Treatment of Germ-Cell Tumors medical policy for germ cell tumors of the ovary.

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.

 Autologous or allogeneic hematopoietic stem-cell transplantation is considered investigational to treat epithelial ovarian cancer.

 POLICY EXCEPTIONSFor Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.